hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/4-security/index.md

             - can only be read by person with decryption key
             - eg: not by system admins
         - independent data security (from device)
+        - if key is compromized
+            - data can be viewed by anyone
     - disadvantages
         - hard to administer encryption keys
         - if key is lost, data is lost